RyKaj/Documentation/Agile/Terminology.md

 **Agile Transformation**: The process of realigning an organisation towards the timely and empirical delivery of emergent value, in order that innovative potential might be harnessed.
 The change required is typically deep and pervasive.
 See also Agile Coach, Agile Sponsor.

+**Aging (Work Item)**: The amount of time (e.g. days, hours) that has passed since the work item was committed.
+For an upstream part of the workflow, this is the amount of time since the idea was first introduced.
+Work Item Aging is an indicator of the potential problems because the loner a work item is in progress, the higher the risk of not delivering on time.

 **Anti-pattern**: A behavioural or organisational pattern or practice which is contrary to an agile way of working, and which suggests the need for more appropriate patterns or practices.

 **Artefact**: An input or output of an agile process.
 In Scrum there are three artefacts: the Sprint Increment, the Sprint Backlog, and the Product Backlog.